 Income advantage of corporate bonds

 Corporate bonds and XTBs over them are securities and Term Deposits, or TDs are bank accounts.
 While different in many respects, they also have some key similarities making it relevant to compare and contrast them.
+Term Deposits may enjoy the benefit of protection under the Financial Claims Scheme.

 TDs are not tradable like shares, ETFs and XTBs, but they are fixed income investments.
 Like corporate bonds and XTBs, TDs have a fixed life and they provide regular income payments during that life, or alternatively at expiry.